cockpit-project/cockpit-machines/README.md

 automatically minified and compressed.
 Set `NODE_ENV=production` if you want to duplicate this behavior.

+# Development instructions

+See [HACKING.md](./HACKING.md) for details about how to efficiently change the code, run, and test it.

 # Automated release

 Releases are automated using [Cockpituous release](https://github.com/cockpit-project/cockpituous/tree/main/release)